 Calcium Infusion via peripheral IV

 - Calcium gluconate comes as a 10% standard stock solution.

 - For peripheral infusions always make calcium to a 1% solution as follows: 1 part 10% calcium gluconate diluted to 9 parts with "water for injection".

-- Also compatible with 5% Dextrose (makes it less irritant), 0.9% sodium chloride, and dextrose saline solutions.
+- Also compatible with 5% glucose (makes it less irritant), 0.9% sodium chloride, and glucose saline solutions.

 - More concentrated solutions may be used via central lines.